top of page

 Fans 2

 UMass fans are a fickle bunch, tending to stay away from the Mullins Center unless the Minutemen are having a successful season.
 Small crowds seem to be the norm in recent seasons.
-In the 2022-23 season UMass is averaging about 3,000 fans per game, less than half the Atlantic-10 average.
+In the 2023-24 season UMass is averaging about 3,500 fans per game, less than half the Mullins Center capacity.
+The small crowds make this mid-sized arena seem cavernous.
 Those fans who do show up are generally on the reserved side, making the Mullins Center a rather quiet place to catch a basketball game.

 Conspicuous by their absence is the student section.
 The large seating sections reserved for the students sit mostly empty.
 There are a few die-hards who try to create some noise, but their efforts fall flat in this mostly empty venue.
-With the UMass hockey team enjoying a successful run, including a national championship in 2021, it appears that much of the student body has focused their attention on the ice rather than the hardwood.
+As is the case in many New England schools, the hockey team garners much of the attention from the student body.

 Access 4

 The University of Massachusetts is located in rural western Massachusetts, about a half hour north of Springfield.
-There are no highways that directly serve the UMass campus, but Interstate 91 is only six miles away if traveling from the north, south, or west.
+While there are no highways that directly serve the UMass campus, Interstate 91 is only six miles away.
 If traveling from the east, the Mass Turnpike (Interstate 90) will bring you about 20 miles from campus.
-Take exit 63 (Palmer) off the turnpike and follow the signs along the winding country roads to downtown Amherst and the UMass campus.
+No matter from which direction you are traveling, you’ll be traversing on some winding country roads to reach UMass.
 Although the drive from the Mass Pike to UMass takes about a half hour, the foliage during the early part of the basketball season is amazing and draws many tourists throughout the fall.
 It’s well worth it to take your time and enjoy the scenery.

 Most fans will enter Mullins Center on the north side of the facility and enter onto a concourse that completely encircles the court.
 Concession stands and rest rooms line the inner edge of the concourse.
-Lines do form at halftime so plan your trips wisely.
-The court is not visible from the concourse.
+Lines are not usually a problem with the small crowds in attendance.
 All seats consist of maroon padded stadium seats which feature excellent views of the action from all sections.

 Return on Investment 5

-Tickets to UMass basketball games are quite affordable, ranging in price from $16 to $26.
+Tickets to UMass basketball games are quite affordable, ranging in price from $15 to $26.
+Children under 12 receive a discount of $2-$10.
 Parking is free in the lots located a short walk from the facility.
 Concession prices are a bit on the high side, particularly for specialty and premium items, but are not out of line with other venues in the area.
 Fans looking to save a few dollars on food can purchase a combo meal.

 Extras 3

-A pair of extra points are awarded for the sense of history around the Mullins Center.
-Photos of notable Minutemen hockey and basketball alumni line the concourse.
-Photos of notable recording artists to perform at Mullins Center, such as Elton John and B.B.
+UMass honors its history throughout the Mullins Center.
+Photos of notable Minutemen basketball and hockey alumni line the concourse.
+Photos from some of the Mullins Center’s more notable concerts, including Elton John and B.B.
 King, are also featured.

 Inside the arena hang banners honoring Minutemen conference championship teams and tournament appearances.
 Additional banners honor the squad’s Elite Eight and Final Four appearances.
 Retired number banners also honor Minuteman legends.